-Baver HealthCare LLC
+Bayer HealthCare LLC

-The Company has an agreement with Bayer Healthcare LLC (Bayer) to research, develop and commercialize adeno-associated virus gene therapy products for treatment of hemophilia A (DTX 201).
+The Company has an agreement with Bayer Healthcare LLC (Bayer) to research, develop and commercialize AAV gene therapy products for treatment of hemophilia A (DTX 201).
 Under this agreement, Bayer has been granted an exclusive license to develop and commercialize one or more novel gene therapies for hemophilia A. The Company is responsible for the development of DTX201 under the agreement through a proof-of-concept (POC) clinical trial, in accordance with the mutually agreed upon research budget.
 Upon the successful demonstration of clinical POC, the agreement requires that Bayer use commercially reasonable efforts to manage and fund any subsequent clinical trials and commercialization of gene therapy products for treatment of hemophilia A. Bayer will have worldwide rights to commercialize the potential future product.
 Bayer is responsible to fund certain research and development services performed by the Company in the performance of its obligations under the annual research plan and budget.
 Under the terms of the agreement with Bayer, the Company is eligible to receive development and commercialization milestone payments of up to \$232.0 million, as well as, royalty payments ranging in the high single-digit to low double-digit percentages, not exceeding the mid-teens, of net sales of licensed products.
-In December 2017, the first milestone was achieved and the Company subsequently received the \$5.0 million milestone from Bayer.
+The Company achieved the first milestone in December 2017, the second milestone in April 2018, and has received \$15.0 million for such milestones to date.

-As of the acquisition date of November 7, 2017, the Company valued the contract under ASC 805, Business Combinations, and recorded an intangible asset of \$13.5 million.
-The intangible asset will be amortized to research and development expense over the remainder of the research term which is expected to be complete in 2019.
-The Company recorded a research and development expense of \$4.4 million for the three months ended March 31, 2018 for the amortization of the intangible asset.
+As of the acquisition date of Dimension Therapeutics, Inc. on November 7, 2017, the Company valued the Bayer contract under ASC 805, Business Combinations, and recorded an intangible asset of \$13.5 million.
+The intangible asset is being amortized to research and development expense over the research term which is expected to be complete in 2019.
+The Company recorded research and development expense of \$0.1 million and \$4.4 million for the three months ended March 31, 2019 and 2018, respectively, for the amortization of the intangible asset.

-The Company evaluated the agreement under ASC 606 Revenue from Contracts with Customers, and recorded a contract liability as of November 7, 2017 of \$2.5 million.
-It was determined that the performance obligations under the agreement includes (i) research and development services to be provided over the research term, (ii) a development and commercialization license and (iii) the Company's participation in certain committees.
-It was determined that these performance obligations are not distinct in the context of the contract and therefore are a single performance obligation.
-The Company calculated the transaction price by including the unconstrained milestones along with the estimated payments for research and development services and recorded \$9.3 million as collaboration and license revenue for the three months ended March 31, 2018, by measuring the progress toward complete satisfaction of the performance obligation using an input measure.
+The Company evaluated the agreement under ASC 606 and recorded a contract liability as of November 7, 2017 of \$2.5 million.
+It was determined that the performance obligations under the agreement includes (i) research and development services to be provided over the research term, (ii) a development and commercialization license, and (iii) the Company's participation in certain committees.
+It was determined that these performance obligations are not distinct in the contract and therefore are a single performance obligation.
+The Company calculated the transaction price by including the unconstrained milestones along with the estimated payments for research and development services and recorded \$0.3 million and \$9.3 million as collaboration and license revenue for the three months ended March 31, 2019 and 2018, respectively, by measuring the progress toward complete satisfaction of the performance obligation using an input measure.
 The performance obligation under the contract is expected to be substantially complete by end of 2019.
-As of March 31, 2018 and December 31, 2017, the Company had a \$0.8 million of contract asset and a \$5.4 million of contract liability, respectively.
+As of March 31, 2019 and December 31, 2018, the Company had a \$0.1 million contract liability and a \$3.0 million contract asset, respectively.

-6. Stock-Based Awards
+7. Stock-Based Awards

 The 2014 Incentive Plan (the 2014 Plan) provides for automatic annual increases in shares available for grant, beginning on January 1, 2015 through January 1, 2024.
-As of March 31, 2018, there were 1,828,073 shares reserved under the 2014 Plan for the future issuance of equity awards and 2,292,906 shares reserved for the 2014 Employee Stock Purchase Plan.
+As of March 31, 2019, there were 2,725,351 shares reserved under the 2014 Plan for the future issuance of equity awards and 2,789,082 shares reserved for the 2014 Employee Stock Purchase Plan.